enqueuer-land/enqueuer/docs/README.md

 When **enqueuer** receives a requisition, it starts an event described in the requisition and awaits untill all expecteds outputs are fulfilled or timed out.
 Once it happens, **enqueuer** gathers all it has and reports the result back through a mechanism described in the requisition.

+### frequently asked question
+Given that **enqueuer** it's a tool to test event-driven-components and it is, itself an event-driven-component, does it test itself?
+- As a matter of fact, yes, it does, absolutely.
+[Check it out:](/src/inceptionTest/inception.test.ts "Inception Test")

 ###### IPC mechanisms currently supported are:
         standard input; standard output; files; UDS; http; amqp and mqtt.